philosophy-simul/ibe_er_simulations/README.md

-Simulation of biased coin tosses and inference using various evidence-based methods (part of ongoing work with Finnur Dellsén).
+Simulation of biased coin tosses and inference using various evidence-based methods.

 Load both scripts and then run using simulations.py in Python 3.x.